Molodos/dcf77-clock-spoof/README.md

 # Flipper-Zero DCF77 Clock Spoof

-> Info: Currently the app is still under development and not ready to use
+> Info: Currently the app is still under development and just sending time with an offset of 5 minutes (hopefully)

 Spoofs a [DCF77](https://en.wikipedia.org/wiki/DCF77) time signal on the RFID antenna and on GPIO A4 pin.